ahhung77/mobile-network-operation/learning/python/basic/README.md

 This part is use for learning python with basic level
-- Setting up enviroment
+- Section 1: Introduce Python and Setting up enviroment
-- lecture 1 - Hello world
+- Section 2 - Hello world